Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

        ## Wishlist

-       Upon the sites completion there are a few things which could have been added in order to improve the overall project.
+       Upon the completion of the site, there are a few things that could have been added to improve the overall project.

        The use of Javascript would have been advantages in order to allow the navigationmenu to become more responsive.